HarmonizedMRI/SMS-EPI/example/README.md

-The SMS-EPI fMRI pulse sequence is defined in the [Pulseq](https://pulseq.github.io/ "Vendor-agnostic MRI pulse sequences") vendor-agnostic file format, that allows the same sequence to be executed on multiple MRI hardware platforms; at present, all Siemens and GE scanner models are supported.
+The SMS-EPI fMRI pulse sequence is defined in the [Pulseq](https://pulseq.github.io/ "Vendor-agnostic MRI pulse sequences") vendor-agnostic file format, that allows the same sequence definition to be executed on multiple MRI hardware platforms; at present, all Siemens and GE scanner models are supported.
 The fMRI image time-series is reconstructed using slice GRAPPA.